ERR_NAME_NOT_RESOLVED Error in Chrome occurs whenever the DNS Server is unable to resolve or match the IP Address of a website to its domain name.

-Err Name Not Resolved Error in Chrome
+Err_Name_Not_Resolved Error in Chrome

-In most cases, ERR_NAME_NOT_RESOLVED Error in Chrome browser is related to DNS server being busy, blocked, or going through problems.
+In most cases, ERR_NAME_NOT_RESOLVED Error in Chrome browser is related to DNS Server being busy, blocked, or going through problems.

 The methods as provided below should help in fixing DNS related issues.
-If the problem does not go away or reappears, you can consider ditching the DNS servers of your service provider and switch to Google’s free DNS servers.
+If the problem does not go away or reappears, you can consider ditching the DNS servers of your service provider and switch to Google’s free DNS Server.

 1. Clear Browser Cache & History